xxshady/dylib-reload/README.md

 > **note:** currently Linux has the best support, Windows is supported partially, see [support matrix](#feature-support-matrix).

-TODO: comparison with other rust crates for hot reload?

 ## Why?

 Why would you use dynamic libraries when WebAssembly already exist?
 Well, if you can you should use WebAssembly since it's much more memory-safe approach.
 But what if WASM is not enough for you for some of these reasons: (some of which may be resolved in the future)